1965Eric/HarvardX-PH125.5x-Data-Science-Productivity-Tools/README.md

 - [ ] C. Nothing.
 You haven’t added anything to the new “data” directory yet.
 - [ ] D. The file names that remain in the “project” directory.

-5. Advanced Unix Environment Variables and Shells
+7. Advanced Unix Environment Variables and Shells

-### Environment Variables and Shells

 What does the command echo $HOME do?
 - [ ] A. Moves into to the home directory.